-The charity's Royal Patron The Countess of Wessex joined a roundtable discussion to back the campaign and highlighted the “tragic” impact that the menopause can have on women and the need for support in the workplace
+Our Royal Patron, The Countess of Wessex, joined a roundtable discussion to back the campaign and highlight the “tragic” impact that the menopause can have on women and the need for support in the workplace

 Wellbeing of Women has today launched its 'Menopause Workplace Pledge' campaign, in partnership with HELLO!
 Magazine and Bupa, calling on all employers to support colleagues going through menopause in the workplace.

 Women make up nearly half the UK workforce, yet it's estimated that nearly 900,000 have quit their jobs due to the menopause.
 Research shows it is in the workplace where many women struggle to manage menopause symptoms which can include anxiety, brain fog, poor concentration, fatigue, hot flushes, and irregular and heavy bleeding.